Here’s How the Months of the Year Got Their Names

 October

-From octagon to octopus, the Latin root “octo” is common in our everyday vocab.
+From octagon to octopus, the Latin root “octo” is common in our everyday vocabulary.
 It means—you guessed it—”eight.”
 Back in the day, the Romans considered October to be the eighth month of the year and named it as such.
-Though the calendar was reordered centuries ago, the original names of the months have still managed to stick around.
+Though the calendar was reordered centuries ago, the original names of the months have managed to stick around.

 11 / 12